 Focus on green technologies

 Our main investment area is the generation of renewable energy from solar, wind, biomass and hydropower sources.
-We have a total of 31 investments in this category, which break down into 15 from solar, 15 from wind and one from hydropower.
-Electricity generation based on coal, gas and oil emits significant amounts of CO2, so replacing black power with green alternatives has substantial positive impact on the climate.
+We have a total of 35 investments in this category, which break down into 16 from wind, 15 from solar, two from hydropower and two from incineration plants.
+Electricity generation based on coal, gas and oil emits significant amounts of CO2, so replacing black power with green alternatives has a substantial positive impact on the climate.
 In the coming years, we expect electricity consumption to increase as more and more processes become electricity-based rather than oil-, coal- and gas-fired.

 The second largest investment area is sustainably managed forests in North America, South America, Asia and Australia.
 Forests can convert significant amounts of atmospheric CO2 into carbon, and they are therefore a vital means of combating climate change.
 Through photosynthesis, trees take up CO2, and store it in their trunks, branches and roots.